Kernel Feature Selection via Conditional Covariance Minimization: Conditional covariance operator

-One property of the conditional covariance operator established by \citet{fukumizu2004dimensionality,fukumizu2009kernel} is that it captures the conditional variance of $X$ given $Y$.
-That is, if $\mathcal H_\X+\R$ is dense in $L^2(P_X)$, where $L^2(P_X)$ is the space of all square-integrable functions on $\X$, then for any $g\in\mathcal H_\Y$,
+Among other results, \citet{fukumizu2004dimensionality,fukumizu2009kernel} showed that the conditional covariance operator captures the conditional variance of $Y$ given $X$.
+More precisely, if the sum $\Hil_\X + \R$ is dense in $L^2(P_X)$, where $L^2(P_X)$ is the space of all square-integrable functions on $\X$, then we have

-Proposition 2 in \cite{fukumizu2009kernel} further shows that the residual error of $g(Y)$ with $g\in\mathcal H_\Y$ can be characterized by the conditional covariance operator.
-More formally, for any $g\in\mathcal H_\Y$, we have
+From Proposition 2 in the paper~\cite{fukumizu2009kernel}, we also know the residual error of $g(Y)$ with $g\in\Hil_\Y$ can be characterized by the conditional covariance operator.
+More formally, for any $g\in\Hil_\Y$, we have

-\section{Proposed Method}
+\section{Proposed method}

-In this section, we describe our method for feature selection.
+In this section, we describe our method for feature selection, which we call conditional covariance minimization (CCM).